greysonlalonde/sweetpotato/docs/source/usage.rst

 .. warning::

     Don't forget to wrap your children in a list.
-Otherwise, a :class:`~sweetpotato.core.exceptions.NoChildrenError` will be raised.
+Otherwise, a :class:`~TypeError` will be raised.

 Navigation